 Do you have an app for smartphones?

-Yes, we launched our awesome customized app for iPhones, iPads and Android smartphones more than 3 years ago.
+Yes, we launched our dedicated iPhone, iPad and Android Apps more than 7 years ago!
+Since then the App has been upgraded many times, enhanced with industry leading features.
 Visit our download page or click on the appropriate icon at the bottom of this page to download your desired version and get started!

 I want to start with you but I can't book online or on the app, why?

 You need to have an active package in order to start making bookings online or through our apps.
-We do not yet sell packages online so you need to visit one of our studios to buy one.
-After that you will get full access to our advanced booking and account management system.
+Simply visit our online store to Buy Packages first and you will then get full access to our advanced booking and account management system.